florentpoujol/stricter-laravel/readme.md

 Having your own query builder also allow to define any other methods that are not model-specific.
 In this case you either must define them in a trait that is added to all builders, or have all builder extends a base one, which is the one that extends the Eloquent builder.

 For instance in the section [12.
-Use multiple methods instead of "method overloading"](#use-multiple-methods-instead-of-method-overloading), I gave some versions of the where method, that we can no write:
+Use multiple methods instead of "method overloading"](#use-multiple-methods-instead-of-method-overloading), I gave some versions of the where() method, that we can not write:

 ```php
 use Illuminate\Database\Eloquent\Builder;